top of page

 Attending to daily chores like fetching water in the Maasai village

-I have always been interested in different cultures and languages, so I started to study African Studies at the university.
-As a part of my graduating, I spent almost a year living with the Maasai in Tanzania while conducting fieldwork about the Maasai marriage system.
+Exploring different cultures and languages is an enriching experience that broadens one's horizons.
+I have always been interested in different cultures and languages, so I started studying African Studies at the university.
+As part of my graduation, I spent almost a year living in a rural Maasai village in Tanzania while conducting fieldwork about the Maasai marriage system.

 But my time with the Maasai didn't end up there.
 The time I spent with my Maasai village in Tanzania changed my life.
 Maasai became my family, who opened their home doors and hearts to me.

 I want to share four things I learned while living with the Maasai.
-I got a chance to live a life that is so different from the Western world but so enhancing.
+I got a chance to live a life that is so different from the Western world but so enriching.
 Sometimes, we only need to spend time outside our comfort zone to see further.
-It is precisely what happened after living with pastoralists for a year without running water, electricity, toilet, or other Western commodities.
+This is precisely what happened after living with Maasai for a year without running water, electricity, toilets, or other Western commodities.
 And it was my best experience ever.
 Let me explain to you why.

 1. YOU DON'T NEED TO ACCEPT, BUT YOU NEED TO TOLERATE